subvod/examples/README.md

 - An analysis of [why Dev-C++ was deprecated](https://www.cplusplus.com/forum/articles/36896/).
 - A somewhat detailed [comparison between Rust and C++](https://www.reddit.com/r/rust/comments/bya8k6/programming_with_rust_vs_c_c/).
 - [Understanding C Program Compilation Process Using GCC](https://youtu.be/PzsXHGVTScI) - An explanation of the process with intermediate files and options needed when performing each step individually.
+- [How to Debug Using GDB](https://cs.baylor.edu/~donahoo/tools/gdb/tutorial.html), a quick overview with a basic example.
+- [Reversing and cracking first simple program](https://youtu.be/VroEiMOJPm8), a video tutorial using `gdb`.

 ### Python